guhan/zerotociso/docs/WIRELESS.md

 - Evil Twin: type of man in the middle attack where rogue WAP intercepts connection requests to the real base station

+## How doees wireless manage simultaneous use of limited radio frequencies?
+- Spread Spectrum: communication occurs over multiple frequencies at the same time
+- Frequency Hopping Spread Spectrum (FHSS): transmits data in series, one frequency at a time is used to minimize interference
+- Direct Sequence Spread Spectrum (DSSS): all frequencies used in paralled
+- Orthagonal Frequency-Division Multiplexing (OFDM): allows for a more tightly compacted transmissions, the signals are perpendicular and do not interfere with each other.
+Uses less frequencies and has highest throughput.